-Everyone knows about car insurance excess.
-Most people know that you can change it to lower your car insurance premium.
+If you have a car insurance policy, you may already know about car insurance excess.
+You may also know that you can increase it to lower your car insurance costs.

-In a nutshell, your excess is a fixed amount that you have to fork out if you make a claim.
+Your car insurance excess is a fixed amount you have to pay if you make a claim.

 What does compulsory excess mean?

-If you’re a young or inexperienced driver, don’t be surprised if your compulsory excess is higher than someone who's older or has been driving for a while.
+If you’re a young or inexperienced driver, your compulsory excess may be higher than someone who's older or more experienced at driving.

-This is because new and young drivers fall into a higher-risk category, so there’s usually an extra excess added.
-This should be clearly noted on your policy, though.
+This is because new and young drivers fall into a higher-risk category, so there’s usually extra excess added.
+This should be clearly noted in your policy.

-You might also have an additional excess to pay if you drive a luxury or high-performance car.
+You might also have additional excess to pay if you drive a luxury or high-performance car.

 Should I increase my voluntary excess?